One of the questions that typically dumps into my mail inbox is where to stay in London for a weekend of sightseeing?

 In this guide I will describe the best (and worst) areas in London for you to stay in when you’re traveling to London.

-You should also read my huge guide: recommended good value hotels in Central London.
+You should also read my massive guide: recommended good value hotels in Central London.

 Where to stay in London?